Eric0627/CS2312_Tetris/README.md

-# CS2312_Tetris
+# Tetris_Game
-Tetris game programmed by java
+Tetris game programmed by Java and displayed by Java GUI